 2. Arab Historic Village

-The Arab Historic Village is a unique set up like the Guntersville Museum.
+The Arab Historic Village is a unique setup like the Guntersville Museum.
 It is made up of several types of buildings from years passed to create a small town that would have been like the early 1900s.
 With a local’s actual home, a church that still holds some worship services and several other buildings, it will seem like you are stepping back in time.
-The village is a must see when you are in the area, and you will leave fully knowledgeable about one of the most unique towns in Alabama.
+The village is a must-see when you are in the area, and you will leave fully knowledgeable about one of the most unique towns in Alabama.
 And you will learn how in the world did they come up with the name, ‘Arab.’
-The Arab Historic Village also hosts a numerous amount of events each year including Back When Day.
-The Village will come to life just how it would have been in the early 1900s.
+The Arab Historic Village also hosts numerous amount of events each year including Back When Day.
+The Village will come to life just as it would have been in the early 1900s.

 3. Albertville Museum

 As Marshall County’s largest city, there is a lot to learn about how Albertville has grown into the amazing town it is today.
 At the Albertville Museum, you will take a step back in time to see the first settlers who actually named the town Jones Chapel in 1863, but over time more families arrived and it soon became Albertville.
 The building the museum is located was built around 1904 as the Albertville National Bank and stayed a bank until 1963 when it became the Jewel Box, which was the local jewelry store.
 Stop by to see photos through time and unique artifacts that help tell the story of this special town.